diarmuidw/PythonBook/Chapter10.md

 The future of large language models is promising.
 As the technology improves, we can expect to see more applications in areas such as education, healthcare, and finance.
 For instance, language models could be used to assist in medical diagnosis by analyzing patient data and identifying potential health risks.
 In finance, they could be used to analyze market trends and make investment recommendations.

 In conclusion, large language models have the potential to transform the way we interact with technology.
-As the technology continues to evolve, we can expect to see more innovative applications and use cases emerge.# Chapter 10: Introduction to Large Language Models
+As the technology continues to evolve, we can expect to see more innovative applications and use cases emerge.

 ## The Power of Language Modeling